ArgusOSS/Uturn-web/README.md

 # Uturn
 **Uturn** is a web framework to rollback and auto deploy services in one click.
+We plan to try to be an SRE toolkit for organisations who can't afford one.

 ### Context
 Uturn Web is the part which is supposed to be deployed at a server separate from your active exposed infrastructure.
 It is supposed to be an internal tool to help manage servers better.